hheimbuerger/crossstream/docs/architecture.md

 - `timestamp` (ISO 8601 string, required): The exact time when the video recording started, in ISO 8601 format (e.g., "2025-06-08T12:00:00+02:00").
 This is crucial for calculating time offsets between different streams.
 - `thumbnailSeconds` (number, required): The interval between thumbnails in seconds.
 - `thumbnailPixelWidth` (number, required): The width of each thumbnail in pixels.
+- `thumbnailPixelHeight` (number, required): The height of each thumbnail in pixels.

 **Example:**
 ```json